rvdaskalinas/var/README.md

 ### Step 1: Prepare Your Data

 1. Place your data file (e.g., `data.xlsx`) in the `data/` directory.
 2. Change the names of the columns at `02_data_cleaning.R` or find a better method of doing it automatically.
-I am not on this level yet.
+I am not at this level yet.

 ### Step 2: Run the Analysis